seapath/cockpit-cluster-dashboard/README.md

 npm run build
 ```

-The build files and the dependances can be removed using:
+The build files and the dependencies can be removed using:
 ```
 npm run clean
 ```

 ## Installing

+### Yocto recipe

+The plugin is packaged on SEAPATH Yocto and available by default on the test image.

+### Ansible

 To install this Cockpit plugin, the build sources located in the /dist directory must be copied to `/usr/share/cockpit/cockpit-cluster-dashboard`.
 The installation can be verified by looking at the list of cockpit packages given by `cockpit-bridge --packages`.